MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 **Step 3:** Create a database and collection in the local MongoDB database.

 Set the database name to "restaurants_reviews" and the collection name to "restaurants_reviews".
-You can create a database and collection with the VS Code [MongoDB extension](https://code.visualstudio.com/docs/azure/mongodb), the [MonogoDB Shell (mongosh)](https://www.mongodb.com/docs/mongodb-shell/), or any other MondoDB-aware tool.
+You can create a database and collection with the VS Code [MongoDB extension](https://code.visualstudio.com/docs/azure/mongodb), the [MongoDB Shell (mongosh)](https://www.mongodb.com/docs/mongodb-shell/), or any other MondoDB-aware tool.

 For the MongoDB shell, here are example commands to create the database and collection: